Total expected intake

 Our ranking and teaching excellence

-See here for full details on the college and department's position in league tables.
+See the Why Imperial? website for full details on the College and Department's position in league tables.

 Within the Department you will find all our staff are committed to ensuring a world class education for all our students.
 During our practical classes our Lecturers and Academics are supported by numerous PhD Graduate Teaching Assistants (GTA’s) who offer our students fantastic additional support.
-This is highlighted by the fact that in 2016, the Department’s GTA of the year Robin Thomas was also awarded the Imperial College London “Faculty of Engineering Highly Commended GTA of the Year award”.
 See more about our teaching excellence here.